kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

    You can also specify on the TestDefinition level if you want to exclude the given test from running concurrently as part of the ClusterTestSuite (**disableConcurrency**).
 That feature might be useful in cases when you don't want to run a test with dependencies on other tests from the suite.

    In general, the concurrency level which you define depends on the size of your cluster.
-Every Pod consumes some amount of CPU and memory, and we need to take those two parameters into account when defining the concurrency level.
+Every Pod consumes some amount of CPU and memory, and you need to take those two parameters into account when defining the concurrency level.

 5. **Visibility**